DIY deadlift platform

 MDF

-The sides of my OSB we blue when I got it from the store, so I spray painted the sides black to match everything else.
+The sides of my OSB were blue when I got it from the store, so I spray painted the sides black to match everything else.

 screw it